soundasleep/jevon.org/wiki/having-a-bidirectional-computed-property-on-an-emberjs-text-field.md

 layout: page
 title:  "Having a bidirectional computed property on an EmberJS text field"
 author: jevon
-date:   2014-04-01 21:27:00 +1300
+date:   2014-04-01 21:28:11 +1300
 ---

 [[EmberJS]]

 We had an issue where we had an EmberJS model with an attribute `time`, but we wanted to display this as a human-readable time that was also user-editable.

-We couldn't just add a computed property and `valueBinding` to this, because `valueBinding` is bidirectional only.
+We couldn't just add a computed property and use an {{input valueBinding="..."}}, because `valueBinding` is one directional only (if we change the _TextField_, it may change the computed property but this computed property will not change the original property).
 It seemed too messy to create a new model property `timeHumanReadable` that would then be updated accordingly - we only want to store the original time for API purposes.

 The solution was to first create a computed property `timeHumanReadable` on the original Ember model: